apple patient

 Measure hydration levels non-invasively

-So Apple's idea is to install electrodes to measure the electrical properties of sweat.
+Apple's idea is to incorporate electrodes to measure the electrical properties of sweat.
 These properties can represent a concentration of electrolytes in the sweat, which in turn represents the user's hydration level.
-Because this measurement is taken on sweat, it is non-invasive and can be performed repeatedly, accurately, automatically, and with minimal user intervention.
+Because this measurement is performed on sweat, it is non-invasive and can be performed repeatedly, accurately, automatically, and with minimal user intervention.
 The measurements can then be tracked over time, "allowing the user to better manage hydration and overall health."
-This patent was only recently revealed, as it was only just granted - but a version was originally filed in March 2018.
-Whether we will ever see such a product remains to be seen, of course.
-Because here's the thing: patent applications often offer a fascinating insight into Apple's current research and development areas.
-In the end, however, they can remain just an idea.
+This patent was only recently revealed, as it was just granted—but a version was originally filed in March 2018.
+Whether we'll ever see such a product remains to be seen, of course.
+Patent applications often offer fascinating insights into Apple's current research and development areas.
+In the end, however, they may remain just an idea.
 Don't have an Apple Watch yet?
-The models are currently priced between 129 and 1704 euros.
+The models currently range in price from 129 and 1704 euros.
 (Photo by hadrian / Bigstockphoto)

 • Patent confirms Apple Watch with flat edges